 Grants and Scholarships

-Through the generous gifts of Mayo Clinic School of Medicine benefactors, medical school tuition scholarships are available.
-The Admissions Committee makes these awards as part of the application review and on-campus interview process.
+Through the generous gifts of Mayo Clinic Alix School of Medicine benefactors, medical school tuition scholarships are available.
+The Scholarship Committee makes these awards based on both merit and financial need.
 These awards are very competitive.

 Scholarship eligibility is reviewed for all appointed students who apply for financial aid.
-Parental data is used in the evaluation of each scholarship award and recipient.
-These awards are renewable subject to continued meritorious performance and annual financial aid application resubmission.
-These awards will be rescinded if the student receives external funding equal to 100 percent of his or her tuition.
+Parental data is used in the evaluation of the financial need component of scholarship awards.
+These awards are renewable subject to continued meritorious performance.
+These awards may be adjusted if the student receives external funding equal to 100% of their cost of attendance.

 Mayo Clinic Graduate School of Biomedical Sciences tuition waiver

 All predoctoral (Ph.D.) students enrolled full-time in an eligible program at Mayo Clinic Graduate School of Biomedical Sciences are provided with a tuition waiver.
 This tuition waiver is equal to the amount of tuition charged for the specific term.
 The tuition waiver is provided as part of the appointment to Mayo Clinic Graduate School of Biomedical Sciences.